cra0/Gatekeeper-Systems-SmartWheel/README.md

 ![door-manager](docs/images/door-manager.png)

 The Door Manager is the hardware that manages GKS wheels which are retailed in a store/location.

-It also logs events.
+It can provide 2.4ghz and 8khz functionality.

 ## SOC (MCU)